Hweinstock/typedLu/README.md

 ## Questions for Nick
 - Should the typechecker error or return a boolean?
 We currently error so that we can provide more useful info.
+- What other quickCheck properties can we add?
+- `prop_roundtrip_stat` fails randomly?
 - Thinking of requiring user to add union type annotation for tables, otherwise we reject.
 Seem reasonable?